cdlasso.rfsgt.RdFit lasso for regression using coordinate descent.

 saves all inner-products and can be significantly faster in certain

-which loops through all values n
+settings than naive which loops through all values n

 each time an inner-product is formed.